noahbald/oxvg/readme.md

 ## Goals

-For me, this is a learning excercise, for others this may end up being a tool.
+For me, this is a learning exercise, for others this may end up being a tool.
 These goals may be challenged as the project grows, but to me our goal is to

 - Write code that is easily understood by beginners to Rust
 - Focus on optimisation and quality